borgar/fx/docs/API.md

 ### <a name="fixRanges" href="#fixRanges">#</a> fixRanges( formula, _[options = `{}`]_ ) ⇒ `string` | `Array.<Object>`

-Normalizes A1 style ranges in a formula or list of tokens so that the top and left coordinates of the range are on the left-hand side of a colon operator:
+Normalizes A1 style ranges and structured references in a formula or list of tokens.

+It ensures that that the top and left coordinates of an A1 range are on the left-hand side of a colon operator:

 `B2:A1` → `A1:B2`
 `1:A1` → `A1:1`